 The Landmarks Commission recognizes and preserves properties that represent or reflect elements of the City’s thriving cultural heritage and architectural history.
 There are more than 90 designated landmarks and six local historic districts located in Kirkwood, including businesses, schools, churches, cemeteries, and a multitude of historically significant homes.
 In addition, there are 24 individual properties and four districts listed on the National Register of Historic Places.
 The mission of the Kirkwood Landmarks Commission is to protect, retain, and enhance such properties.

 The volunteer Commissioners who serve on the Landmarks Commission come from a variety of backgrounds and utilize their expertise for the benefit of the community.
 They advise property owners on exterior renovations to preserve the character and historic integrity of existing landmarks and districts.
 Furthermore, any person who owns property in Kirkwood can seek free advice regarding historic preservation from the Landmarks Commission.
-A complete membership roster is available here.
+To view the Boards and Commissions Roster, which includes the Landmarks Commission roster, click here.

 An informational brochure on the Landmarks Commission is available here.